 Other Japanese success stories resulting from pioneering the mobile internet

 Beyond games, Japan has created a vibrant sector of internet and mobile ventures, founded in the wave of Japan’s mobile internet and FTTH broadband adoption.
 However, because of Japan’s well known Galapagos syndrome, few have made it into global success stories yet.
 However, its not too late.

-eMoji made it into MoMa.
+eMoji made it into MoMa, and the iPhone.